2022 Hamilton, Ontario, municipal election: Campaign

 In 2021, former mayor Bob Bratina began publicly speculating on his political future.
 After opting to not run for a third term as Liberal MP for Hamilton East—Stoney Creek, Bratina openly indicated he would be interested in contesting the mayoralty in 2022.
-In March 2022, Bratina announced he would officially seek the office of mayor again.
+In March 2022, Bratina announced that he would officially seek the office of mayor again.

 Keanin Loomis, the president and CEO of the Hamilton Chamber of Commerce from 2013 to 2022, was the source of mayoral speculation in early 2021.
 Loomis became one of the first to announce his candidacy in January 2022.
 Loomis registered to run on the first day of nominations, 2 May 2022.
 2014 Mayoral contender Ejaz Butt registered to run for mayor on 11 May.
 Mortgage broker Steven Hencze registered to run for mayor on 18 May.
 Hencze withdrew from the race 13 days later on 31 May.

 On 14 June, Bratina formally registered to run for mayor.
 Speaking with the Hamilton Spectator following his registration, Bratina stressed his opposition to LRT, his desire to address the city's infrastructure deficit, and downplayed his past controversies, including his formal censure by council in 2012 after he approved a $30,000 raise for his chief of staff.

-On 20 June, incumbent Mayor Fred Eisenberger announced he would not seek another term in office.
+On 20 June, incumbent Mayor Fred Eisenberger announced that he would not seek another term in office.
 Eisenberger made the announcement during appearances on a number of local radio shows and through an interview with the Hamilton Spectator.
-Speaking with "The Spec", Eisenberger expressed his disapproval of Bratina's candidacy and, while he noted he did not want to formally endorse anyone in the race, told CHML's Bill Kelly that Horwath, "would be an excellent choice for mayor if she decides to run.”
+Speaking with the Spec, Eisenberger expressed his disapproval of Bratina's candidacy and, while he noted he did not want to formally endorse anyone in the race, told CHML's Bill Kelly that Horwath, "would be an excellent choice for mayor if she decides to run.”